marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 f) Time out
 -------------

+In each stage, you can define a maximum time participants have to complete the stage.
+This is useful to keep up the pace of the experiment.

 .. warning:: You did not make a decision before the time was up. <br><br> You have been removed from the HIT.
 You can close down this window.